Table of Contents

 The ant hill is not simply a random structure made of dirt and needles.
 This solid construction is very sophisticated and is what makes the climate control of the colony possible.
 With the help of twigs, pine-needles, pebbles, sand, dirt, leaves and other material from the surroundings the ant hill can be a true masterpiece of home-construction.
 The surface is often a solid crust making the nest waterproof and at the same time generating heat.
 Some species build their ant hills from pebbles and minerals while others use vegetation.
 In most ant species small stones or pebbles can be found in the structure and surface of the mound.
 The reason behind this is probably that the stones generate heat and thereby make the chambers of the colony warmer.
 Resin from trees and plants is also found in the ant hills.
 We don’t know why exactly, but a good guess is that the resin is antibacterial and kills off fungus.
 (1)

-Inside of an ant hill
+The inside of an ant hill

 The ant hill consists of two parts: the one above the ground and the one under it.
 Both parts have a great network of tunnels connecting many chambers of varying size.
 It is very common for the ants to place the pupae in the top of the ant hill, taking advantage of the sun shining on it.
 The ant home is built to be as effective as possible, filling as many needs as it can.
 When the Nordic winter is almost over the Formica ant queens start laying eggs again.
 The temperature inside can still be around 26-28°C (78-82°F) even though the ant mound is covered in snow.
 (1)